Shiva as Mahesha

 This statue is part of a group of unusual large stone carvings in the round from the Chola period.
 They all portray the same deity, long identified as Brahma but now thought to be Mahesha, a form of Shiva.
-Shiva’s worshipers believe that he manifests himself in three stages, which move from the abstract to the concrete.
-The first stage is symbolized by the undecorated linga (the phallic emblem of Shiva); the second, by the linga with one or more faces emerging from its shaft.
-The third and final stage is Mahesha.
+Shiva’s worshipers believe that he manifests himself in three stages, which move from the abstract to the concrete—symbolized by the undecorated linga (shaft); the linga with one or more faces emerging from it; and, finally, Mahesha.
 From him are born the other two great Hindu gods, Brahma and Vishnu.
-Mahesha is shown with four faces: the one on the right represents Brahma; in the center, Shiva; on the left, Vishnu; and on the back, Rudra (perhaps the predecessor of Shiva).
+Mahesha is shown here with four faces: on the right is Brahma; in the center, Shiva; on the left, Vishnu; and on the back, Rudra (possibly the predecessor of Shiva).
 The attributes associated with Brahma, Shiva, and Vishnu are on their respective sides.